django-cms/django-cms-mgmt/contributions/work-groups.md

 For all workgroup members:
 - We invite you to join the weekly [Technical Committee meeting](/tech-committee/weekly-tech-committee-meeting.md) from time to time and report on the progress made.
-- Please notify Nicolai (nicolai@django-cms.org) when the workgroup has made significant progress or even completed a task so that he can create a blog post or include it in the newsletter.
+- Please post any significant progress or completed tasks and milestones to the Tech Committee's Discord channel [#tech-committee](https://discord-tech-committee-channel.django-cms.org) so that the info can find its way into the next newsletter or blog post.

 # Workgroup FAQ